coderpussy/SolarTherm-WIFI-Local-Admin/README.md

 ## Over-the-air updates (OTA)

 ESP8266 [supports](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html) over the air updates out of the box, so you can load the firmware to the ESP using Wi-Fi connection rather than a serial port.<br />
-In this project only the ESP8266httpUpdate from OTA is avaiable because all other solutions are not suitable due to the deep sleep functionality.
+In this project only the ESP8266httpUpdate from OTA is available because all other solutions are not suitable due to the deep sleep functionality what is used in this project.

 ### Security disclaimer